 6. Spandau Flea Market – Berlin, Spandau

-The Spandau flea market, or Trödelmarkt Spandau, is a unique gem in Berlin’s flea market scene, notable for its weekday hours.
-Located on the outskirts of the city, it is a perfect opportunity for visitors to explore Berlin’s less touristy neighborhoods.
-This market offers a mix of indoor and outdoor shopping experiences, making it an adaptable destination regardless of weather conditions.
+The Spandau flea market, also known as Trödelmarkt Spandau, is a hidden gem in Berlin’s flea market scene, notable for its weekday opening hours.
+Situated on the outskirts of the city, it provides the perfect opportunity for visitors to explore Berlin’s less touristy neighbourhoods.
+With a mix of indoor and outdoor shopping areas, this market is an adaptable destination regardless of weather conditions.

-The market’s location and diverse merchandise make it more than just a shopping destination; it’s an adventure into the heart of a lesser-known part of Berlin, offering a glimpse into the daily life and culture of its residents.
-Whether you’re a dedicated collector, a casual browser, or simply looking for a new experience, the Spandau flea market promises a delightful excursion into the charming and unexpected facets of Berlin.
+The market’s location and diverse merchandise make it an adventure into the heart of a lesser-known part of Berlin, offering a glimpse into the daily life and culture of its residents.
+Whether you’re a dedicated collector, a casual browser or simply looking for a new experience, the Spandau Flea Market promises a delightful journey of discovery into the charming and unexpected facets of Berlin.

 Where: Am Juliusturm, 5513599 Berlin